Getting Free

 Frequently asked questions

-• Live sessions are 90 minutes, and this is where the majority of the content is delivered.
-You will have a workbook that we recommend allowing 30-60 minutes per week to go through the material and journal prompts.
+Live sessions are 90 minutes, and this is where the majority of the content is delivered.
+You will have a workbook that we recommend allowing 30-60 minutes per week to go through the workbook and any homework.

 If you do enrol in Getting Free, and then decide to also enrol in Cultural Wayfinding - you will receive a discount on the course price.